-SATA-2 enhancements are intended to improve the reliability of this system and require processing optimization; however, innovations are designed for application not in desktop computers, but in servers.
+SATA-2 enhancements are intended to improve the reliability of this system and require processing optimization; however, innovations are designed for an application not on desktop computers, but servers.
 SATA-2 throughput is 300 megabytes per second.
-What for was it required to increase the speed of the bus when the new HDD is capable of using no more than 60-70 percent from SATA throughput?
+What was it required to increase the speed of the bus when the new HDD is capable of using no more than 60-70 percent from SATA throughput?
 The matter is that SATA-2 specification provides a possibility of connection of several storage devices to one port using the so-called hub or the port multiplier.
 Thus, the number of cable connections decreases, the place is saved, and the possibility of elastic scaling of the system is reached.
 All it excites different feelings.
 Many people remember that SATA was initially advertised as the interface simple in use, i.e. it was possible to connect only one device to each port that eliminates all the problems with the installation of jumpers, after all, such concepts, as Master and Slave concerning disk drives disappear.
-It is clear that it is an attempt to take advantage of already ready and fulfilled technology for reduction in the price of servers.
-However, from the consumer such decision looks a little strange.
+It is clear that it is an attempt to take advantage of already ready and fulfilled technology for a reduction in the price of servers.
+However, from the consumer, such a decision looks a little strange.

 The SATA 3.0 Revision interface provides a 6 Gbps connection.
 The SATA 3.0 also provides connectivity to external storage devices in its eSATA port variant.
 It is 100% backward compatible with devices that support the SATA 150 MB/s and SATA-2 300 MB/s standards.
 Some of the standard's key enhancements: